Oslnovice

 Oslnovice is a municipality and village in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 70 inhabitants.

 Geography

-Oslnovice is located about 27 km west of Znojmo and 72 km southwest of Brno, 6 km of the Czech-Austrian border.
+Oslnovice is located about 27 km west of Znojmo and 72 km southwest of Brno, 6 km of the Czech–Austrian border.
 It lies in the Jevišovice Uplands.
 The southern and eastern municipal border is formed by the Thaya River and by the upper Vranov Reservoir, built on this river.

 History

 The first written mention of Oslnovice is in a deed of King Ottokar I from 1228.

 After the Thirty Years' War, many Germans immigrated to Oslnovice and the village became ethnically mixed.
-At the end of the 19th century, most of Germans moved away and the village became completely Czech again.
+At the end of the 19th century, most of Germans moved away and the village became again completely Czech.

 Economy

 Oslnovice is mainly an agricultural village.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark is the Chapel of the Sacred Heart.
 It is an Art Nouveau chapel decorated by Jano Köhler, which was moved to Oslnovice from Brno-Královo Pole in 1969.
 There is also the Chapel of the Virgin Mary from around 1820.